jeeftor/alfredToday/README.md

 ## Exchange Server

+This workflow uses a version of PyExchange modified to use **Basic Authorization** instead of **NTLM** to connect to the exchange server.
+According to Microsoft NTLM is only available for internal exchange servers - so its possible this workflow will only work with cloud hosted servers.

+The default server is `https://outlook.office365.com/EWS/Exchange.asmx`.
+This _is_ a configurable option, however, I do not have any different exchange servers to test against so please let me know if it actually works

 ## Regex

 If you are using Skype or Lync and embed an online meeting you have can use a regular expression to parse this text out.
+Ideally this should work with other meeting types, however, again I do not have access to other options to try.

 ![regex](docs/online_url.png)